skade/rfcs/text/0000-rust-project-conferences.md

 Conferences that partner directly with the Rust project should have the following policies in place:

-* An actionable Code of Conduct, fit for a conference and in faith with the Rust Projects Code of Conduct.
+* An actionable Code of Conduct, fit for a conference and in faith with the Rust Project's Code of Conduct.
-* A clear accessiblity statement, giving infos about services in place and venue details, along with procedures to handle unforseen cases
+* A clear accessiblity statement, giving information about services in place and venue details, along with procedures to handle unforseen difficulties
 * A briefing for on-site staff on how to handle issues
 * A briefing for attendees on who to contact for handling issues

-The Rust project will assist in helping to pick these and give recommendations.
+The Rust project will assist in helping the conference develop its Code of Conduct, accessibility statement, and briefings for staff and attendees.
 It will provide interested conferences with ready-to-use material to ensure they don't need to work our things on their own all the time.

 ## Outreach

 Events working closely with the Rust project should do ample outreach towards underrepresented groups.
 The Rust project will assist in those efforts.
-It is important that this outreach happens before start of the submission phase, making sure that speaker diversity is reached through the normal submission process.
+It is important that this outreach happens before start of the talk submission phase, to help ensure that speaker diversity is reached through the normal submission process.

 ## Unified language

 To make sure the Rust project and the event in question can properly communicate and promote aspects of the conferences, a unified language is desierable.
-This is less about control, but to avoid miscommunications.
+This is not about control, but to avoid miscommunications.
 It makes sure the same feature of all events is called the same.
-For (an admittendly mild) example, all conferences should call their CFP "Call for Proposals".
+For example, all conferences should call their CFP "Call for Proposals".
 This also makes sure that frictionless outreach can be done without having too much explaining about vocabulary.

 The Rust project will publish this wording as a living document.